 Cars as exotic as the NSX aren’t usually crash tested by Euro NCAP, but Honda claims the NSX delivers ultra-high chassis rigidity, and the use of light materials including aluminium and carbon fibre reduces mass and maximises collision performance.
 The NSX is also equipped with front and side airbags, and a driver knee airbag.
 There’s also automatic collision notification, but many safety features you find on a typical family hatchback – like blind-spot monitoring, adaptive cruise control or low speed autonomous braking – aren’t available.

+Aside from the incredible engineering beneath it equipment is not particularly generous, but does include LED headlights, heated mirrors, adaptive suspension dampers, keyless ignition and entry, dual-zone climate control, leather and Alcantara upholstery, heated seats, a 7-inch touch-screen, and Apple CarPlay and Android Auto smartphone integration.
 The NSX's options include things like sat-nav, parking sensors, and an upgraded sound system.
-You can also choose to add powered full leather seats, an Alcantara headliner, carbon-ceramic brakes, upgraded track orientated tyres, metallic paint, and various carbon-fibre bits and pieces for the roof panel, engine cover and rear spoiler.
+You can also choose to add powered full leather seats, an Alcantara headliner, carbon-ceramic brakes, upgraded optimised tyres, metallic paint, and various carbon-fibre bits and pieces for the roof panel, engine cover and rear spoiler.